 “Active recall is a principle of efficient learning, which claims the need to actively stimulate memory during the learning process.
 It contrasts with passive review, in which the learning material is processed passively (e.g. by reading, watching, etc.).

 For example, reading a text about George Washington, with no further action, is a passive review.
 Answering the question Who was the first US President? is active recall.”

 Active recall is very efficient in consolidating long-term memory.”

 Because you are attempting to remember the concept from scratch, active recall has been proven to create stronger neuron connections for a particular memory topic.
 And our brain can more easily retain that topic.

 Scholars agree unanimously that when it comes to long-term memory retention, the process of repeated testing or active recall works far better than repeated studying or passive review.
 So keep quizzing yourself if you want to achieve your academic goals!
-This is also the reason why popular gamified learning platforms like Disprz frequently use quizzes and polls during and after the learning sessions.
+This is also the reason why popular gamified learning platforms frequently use quizzes and polls during and after the learning sessions.

 Flashcards trigger “Metacognition” in your brain

 Just like active recall, metacognitive processes have been proven to enhance long-term learning in human beings.
 Flashcards facilitate metacognitive faculties in our brain.
 But what does it mean?

 When you try to unveil the answer side of a flashcard, you are mainly telling yourself “let me see how did my answer compare with this correct answer.”
 On that particular spur of the moment, you are curiously thinking “How well did I know (or not know) this answer?”
 This apparent act of self-reflection is known as metacognition.
 Studies all around the world have shown that metacognition helps ingrain memories deeper into the human brain.